zuthedan/ft/de/btu/sst/evs/blatt2/README.md

 * `javac de/btu/sst/evs/blatt2/TimeFormatter.java`

 The folder structure exactly matches the package declaration.
 If it doesn't, you will fail to compile the java file.
-As soon as it compiles without errors,  start the program as follows:
+As soon as it compiles without errors,  start the program as follows (analogous to the package declaration):

 * `java de.btu.sst.evs.blatt2.TimeFormatter`